Proshooter27/obsidianGit/University/ECE/352/Weekly Notes/Week 2/Duality Principle.md

 ### Dual of a circuit/equation:
-Changing all the **ANDs** to **ORs** & **ORs** to **ANDs** This results in a valid
+Changing all the **ANDs** to **ORs** & **ORs** to **ANDs** This results in a valid boolean equation for both sides.